The Gary Moore Exhibition

 Gary was born in Belfast on April 4, 1952.
 Sadly, he passed away on February 6, 2011.
 To mark what would have been his 60th birthday, the family of Gary Moore is helping with a unique exhibition of his personal effects.
-This will be launched at the Oh Yeah music centre in Belfast on April 4,
+This will be launched at the Oh Yeah music centre in Belfast on April 4, at 6pm.

 The exhibition includes:

 A suit, shirt and shoes, specially commissioned by the tailor Gresham Blake for an Amnesty International event.

 A series of gold albums, framed magazine covers, signed photos, tour passes, posters and flyers.